-Integrative Therapies To Support Medical Procedures
+Integrative Techniques To Support Medical Care

 What made you start reading this?
 What might "Life 101" offer that you are needing right now?
 A cure for stress?
 Some remedies for lack?
 Or maybe a way to eliminate overwhelm?

 Not exactly.
 This blog isn't about remedies or solutions.
 What we offer are tidbits.
 Little morsels which can soften your own challenging moment and help you be more available to others for their challenges.
 We offer some options for difficult times -- let's call them "misadventures" -- so that the difficulties don't have to repeat themselves.

 We Are: Judy Ray and Nancy Blue, co-founders of The Beyond Surgery Program.
 Judy is the blog-writer and you readers are the source of our topics.
 Our "Life 101" blog is not only intended for The Beyond Surgery Program's Surgical Coaching Practitioners, but also for anyone else who is choosing to avoid the urge to rescue, "cure" or "fix" themselves or others.
 We encourage concepts such as "facilitate" and "allow" instead, not only in our interactions with others, but in our own personal journeys as well.

 So part of what the "Life 101" concept offers is some tidbits both for everyday peace of mind and turning our misadventures into conscious expansions.
 Always remembering that the most efficient way to help someone is to learn to deal comfortably with or own.

 Some examples of our upcoming blog titles are: